Fearless. Truthful. Unexpected.

 In her spare time, Flick swaps the challenge of her job for challenges of her own making, including the Three Peaks in 2016, and the Corsican GR20 in 2017.
-Her next plan is Kayaking through the wilds of Norway.
+Her next plan is Kayaking through the wilds of either Norway or Sweden.

 Prior to this Chris worked in advertising, spending most of his career as Group Director at Saatchi & Saatchi, where he was responsible for clients including Mars, P&G and some infamous work for Club 18-30.
 He finished his time in advertising as a strategic planner in NYC, where he enjoyed the start of the first dot com boom and the end of the New York Mad Men era (ask him, he has some pretty colourful stories).